Flamingo that escaped Kansas zoo in 2005 spotted in Texas

 Texas Parks and Wildlife officials confirmed Tuesday that the African flamingo, known as No. 492 because of the number on its leg band, was seen near Port Lavaca, Texas.

-An environmental activist shot video March 10 that featured the bird with the leg band visible.
+An environmental activist shot video on March 10 that featured the bird with the leg band visible.

 The bird and another flamingo had not yet had their wings clipped when they escaped from the Sedgwick County Zoo in Wichita in June 2005.